LEGAL ACTION UPDATE:

 — Call us for your FREE consultation at 888-783-8378. —

 What is Roundup Weed Killer?

 Roundup Weed Killer is the most widely used herbicide in the world.
 Developed in 1970, the main ingredient in the weed killer made is glyphosate.
 In 2015, the International Agency for Research on Cancer (IARC) published research indicating glyphosate is “probably carcinogenic to humans,” meaning it probably causes cancer.
 Of course, Monsanto denies these claims.

 Does Roundup Cause Cancer?

 In the first Roundup case that went to trial, a unanimous jury recently awarded $289 million to Dewayne Johnson.
-A judge later reduced the award to $78 million.
+A judge reduced the award to $78 million.
 The California man alleged that contact with the weed killer caused his non-Hodgkin’s lymphoma.
 It was his burden to prove that Roundup was a “substantial contributing factor” to his cancer.
 After three days of deliberation, the jury agreed that Roundup contributed to his terminal cancer, and that Monsanto should have placed a warning label of the potential hazard on the chemical.
 Around 4,000 other cases with similar allegations are currently filed across the United States.

-Mr. Johnson used Roundup Weed Killer at his job as a school groundskeeper.
+Like many others, Mr. Johnson used Roundup Weed Killer at his job as a school groundskeeper.
 He testified that while spraying large quantities, the product would cover his face while windy outside.
 At one point, a hose broke and covered his body with the chemicals.
 Now, he suffers from lesions throughout his body.
 On some days, he is unable to speak.
 Monsanto plans to appeal the decision, which will be costly moving forward.

 In a separate case, a federal jury decided on March 19, 2019, Roundup was a substantial factor in causing another California man’s non-Hodgkin’s lymphoma cancer.
 This was the first case to be tried in federal court.